 - Are guaranteed to receive the bond you want, in the amount you want

 Submit a Bid in TreasuryDirect

 The bid submission process in TreasuryDirect is completely online.
-Login to your account and from the "My Accounts" page, click on the BuyDirect® tab, select Bonds, click on the security you wish to purchase, the purchase amount, and whether you wish to reinvest the security.
-Follow the prompts to complete your transaction.
+Login to your account and click the BuyDirect® tab.
+Follow the prompts to specify the security you want, the purchase amount, and other requested information.

 Payments and Receipts in TreasuryDirect